-With the hormone IUD's your periods should be lighter or even go away completely.
-With the copper ones you should have regular periods so the only way to know if it is in there is to check for your strings regularly.
+With the hormone IUDs your periods should be lighter or even go away completely.
+With the copper ones you should have regular periods, so the only way to know if it is in there is to check for your strings regularly.
 If you or your partner cannot feel them, please come back and see us.
-We sometimes have to do an ultrasound or X ray to find it in the womb if the strings have pulled up into your cervix.
+We sometimes have to do an ultrasound or X-ray to find it in the womb if the strings have pulled up into your cervix.

-• It is also convenient, as you do not have to remember to take pills or apply patches or rings regularly.
+• Convenience: you do not have to remember to take pills or apply patches or rings regularly.
 As long as it is in position in the uterus, it works!

 • When you are ready to become pregnant, your healthcare provider can easily remove the IUD by pulling on the strings with no long-term effects on your fertility or future pregnancies.